AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 .. code-block:: ada

-   type Root is tagged record
+   type Root is tagged null record;
    procedure Root (Self : in out Root; V : Integer);
-   end Root;

-   type Child is new Root with record
+   type Child is new Root with null record;
    procedure Child (Self : in out Child);
-   end Child;

-   type body Child is new Root with record
-      procedure Child (Self : in out Child) with Super (42)
+   procedure Child (Self : in out Child)
+      with Super (42)
    is
    begin
       null;
    end Child;
-   end Child;

 Note that the constructor of an abstract type can be called here, for example:

 .. code-block:: ada

-   type Root is abstract tagged record
+   type Root is abstract tagged null record;
    procedure Root (Self : in out Root; V : Integer);
-   end Root;

-   type Child is new Root with record
-      procedure Child (Self : in out Child);
+   type Child is new Root with null record;' procedure Child (Self : in out Child);
-   end Child;

-   type body Child is new Root with record
    procedure Child (Self : in out Child)
-         -- Root'Make can be called here to initialize Super with Super (42)
+      -- Root'Make can be called here to initialize Super with Super (42) is begin
-      is
-      begin
       null;
-      end Child;
    end Child;

 Initialization Lists
 --------------------